Green & Sustainable Parking Lot Services For Cleveland Businesses

 - Turf grids and permeable pavers can be easily damaged by snow plows paving areas where the shovel may get caught in the design.

 - Regular vacuuming and washing is necessary for longevity of the pavement.

-Permeable pavers, also known as interlocking concrete pavement, is a system of layers topped with joint pavers filled with various sizes of crushed stone.
-The system works as water infiltrates the gaps of the crushed stone and falls through the coarse stone layers until it is can percolate into the soil below.
+Permeable pavements are the category of new green pavements capable of filtering moisture through the pavement itself, reducing or eliminating the need for drainage systems.
+The system works as storm water infiltrates the gaps of the crushed stone or concrete pores until it is can percolate into the soil below.
 Preliminary testing must be done to ensure heavy storms can safely enter through the system without overflowing and threatening the integrity of the system as a whole.

-Pervious concrete is made form a paste, much like PCC concrete, made of coarse aggregate, water, cement, and additives like slag or fly ash.
-What’s different here is that pervious concrete uses much less water and no fine aggregate within the mixture, and is laid over a bed of larger aggregates to allow moisture to fall through the gaps and percolate into the soil below.
+Pervious concrete is made from a paste, much like PCC concrete, made of coarse aggregate, water, cement, and additives like slag or fly ash.
+What’s different here is that pervious concrete uses significantly less water and no fine aggregate within the mixture, and is laid over a bed of larger aggregates, allowing moisture to fall through the gaps and percolate into the soil below.
 This bed of larger aggregates also reinforces the strength of the structure, allowing the pavement to withstand the weight of parked vehicles.

 Pervious concrete maintains between 15% and 25% voids for moisture flow rates of around 480 inches per hour.
 Pervious concrete can be used in any circumstance fit for regular concrete, including sidewalks, parking lots, driveways, and streets.

 Porous asphalt consists of five layers that are effective at filtering water for many undesirable pollutants and uses a geotextile fabric to separate aggregates from the underlying soil.
 A stone recharge bed is used to slowly filter water from the surface into the geotextile fabric and below to the subgrade.
 Generally, porous asphalt pavements will last 20 years before showing signs of wear.